-One delay could come from the fact that season one has already adapted the first Cursed novel by Tom Wheeler and Frank Miller, with no sequel yet released to draw from.
+There’s also the fact that season one adapted the first Cursed novel by Tom Wheeler and Frank Miller, with no sequel yet released to draw from.

 Cursed season two plot hints

-Speaking of the Cursed novel, Wheeler did hint about one storyline we could expect in a sequel (and presumably also a TV follow-up), written within an acknowledgement for co-creator Frank Miller.
+Speaking of the Cursed novel, Wheeler did hint about one storyline we could’ve expected in a sequel (and presumably also a TV follow-up), written within an acknowledgement for co-creator Frank Miller.

 “I’m a lifelong Frank Miller fan, and this collaboration has been the unlikeliest of bucket listings…” he said.